gm-vm/openfortivpn-webview/README.md

 stdout.
 You can change this behavior passing `--keep-open`.
 The application will in this case stay open and keep printing `SVPNCOOKIE` as its value changes, thus generating a stream of text.

+If you are allowed to only have a single active session at a time and are presented with a prompt when trying to start multiple sessions, you can use the `--wait-url` option.
+The application will in this case wait for `/sslvpn/portal.html` to be loaded before printing `SVPNCOOKIE`.
+If you need to wait for a different URL, use the `--url-regex` option.